fencsik/ProbeTrack/00readme.txt

 * probetrack11: probetrack10 with intermixed gap and no-gap trials to test if the long-SOA baseline is appropriate
 * probetrack12: probetrack11 run at the Wolfelab
+* probetrack13: ProbeTrack with both gaps and changes in stimulus luminance to see if surprise causes SOA effects
+* probetrack14: basic ProbeTrack replication to check whether the effect works with the current SOA values and the new ResponsePIXX device;
+  probetrack13 failed to replicate the previous basic effect
+* probetrack15: probetrack13 with changes in background luminance (instead
+  of stimulus luminance); the motion of the stimuli may have "silenced" the luminance changes, as in Suchow & Alvarez (2011)